 A4.4.1.2 Singe-interferer scenario

-The method to derive single-interferer separation distances for the in-band, as well as adjacent and spurious-domain cases is the same as in Section A4.3.1.
+The method to derive single-interferer coordination distances for the in-band, as well as adjacent and spurious-domain cases is the same as in Section A4.3.1.
 The only difference is that here the actual terrain heights around the sites of interest are considered in the application of the path propagation model (Rec.
 ITU-R P.452).
 The results are shown in Figure A4-13 to Figure A4-15 and were only calculated for an antenna height of 25 m (rural).
 While installations in urban/suburban areas may have slightly lower antenna heights, the difference in the results is marginal.
 For all sites, SRTM data were used, which provide terrain height information with high spatial resolution.

 Again, the assumption was made that the BS antennas are tilted down and that the beam never points above the horizon.
 However, this restriction does not lead to significantly reduced coordination zone sizes, which was tested by comparing the results to a case where the maximum BS antenna gain was used.
 Only in very mountainous terrain it can make a difference, in more open terrain, the typical horizon elevation angles are too close to zero to have an impact.
 For the spurious case, the difference is not notable at all.